-Latvia is a well-situated place for organizing transit and logistics between the European Union, Commonwealth of Independent States (CIS) and Asian markets.
+Latvia is a well-situated place for organizing transit and logistics between the European Union, Asian and other world continent markets.

 The operators of the Latvian ports, railway, road carriers, custom warehouses, broker, and logistics centers as well as shipping and forwarding agents and oil and oil product pipelines provide effective and competitive services.
 The transit and logistics sector contributes about a quarter of total service export.
 Accordingly, this sector attracts government and business level attention, and significant investments in the transport infrastructure – ports, railway, and roads – are firstly made to those transport corridors that are used for transit purposes.

 Operators of ports, railway, road hauliers, customs warehouses and brokers, logistics centers, as well as ship agents, oil and oil product pipelines, freight forwarders provide efficient and competitive services.
 The transport logistics sector administers about 40% of service export into Latvia’s economy.
 For this reason, special attention is paid to it at both national and company level, and the largest investments in transport infrastructure - ports, railways and roads - are first invested in usable transit directions.